 According to Daniel Eleff, who runs Dan’s Deals and originally broke the story, the reseller has been doing this since the original Nexus was released, with this being the first time it has encountered a problem.
 Google sniffed out the issue and canceled around 500 orders, though other orders still made their way to the reseller.

 Google did not respond to a request for comment, though the company sent Eleff a statement on the matter.
-In short, this story has a happy ending, with all of the suspended accounts having been reactivated.
+In short, all of the suspended accounts were reactivated.

 “We identified a scheme in which consumers were asked to purchase Pixel devices on behalf of a reseller, who then marked-up the cost of those devices in order to resell them to other customers,” the statement reads.
 “We prohibit the commercial resale of devices purchased through Project Fi or the Google Store so everyone has an equal opportunity to purchase devices at a fair price.
 Many of the accounts suspended were created for the sole purpose of this scheme.”